AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 <h1>Congrats on getting through the basics of R!</h1>
 R was not immediately intuitive to me, but it is extremely powerful and *many* statistical tools are designed to work within it.
-So it is well worth the time getting to know it if working with big data and/or running complex statistical analyses are part of your work 🙂
+So it is well worth the time getting to know it if working with big data and/or running complex statistical analyses are a part of your work 🙂